kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 - Test that when the feature flag is off, but when it was previously enabled, there is an existing Job which already had the `JobFailed` condition reason set with the new suffix (i.e., `PodFailurePolicy_{Name}`), that the Job controller does not overwrite the reason to `PodFailurePolicy`, and that it remains set to the existing value.

-- Add test cases for both onPodConditions and onExitCodes to ensure the `Name` is properly added as a suffix to the JobFailed reason upon Job failure.
+- Add test cases for both onPodConditions and onExitCodes to ensure the `Name` or the rule's index (when `Name` is empty) is properly added.

 ##### e2e tests